squisquater/KitFoxGBS/LandGenR/Radish/RasterizingData.md

 I realized that this raster file is actually just based on land cover types, not the full model described in Cypher et al. (2013) which incorporates ruggedness and NDVI.
 I now have the correct model and will regenerate my files accordingly.

 This model has the region outside of the study area classified with a value of 128 but I reclassified it as 0 which will mean "no data" in Radish.
-Before doing that I want to convert any esizting 0 values to 1.
+Before doing that I want to convert any existing 0 values to 1.

+There seems to be some discrepancy between how different downstream approaches (Radish vs Circuitscape-like approach) want the "no data" coded in the raster layer.
+Still trying to sort this out.
+But the code below should give input files that work for radish.
+Head to the next section for generating input rasters for use with gdistance (i.e. calculating least cost vs commute time)

+### Radish Input Files - NEW
 ```
 gdal_calc.py -A ESRP-kfsuit-continuous.tif --outfile=ESRP-kfsuit-continuous-temp2.tif --calc="A*(A!=0) + (A==0)*1" --NoDataValue=0